All our digital photo presentation programs are available for free to members and by purchase for non-members.

 Using the Programs: There are some rules to observe.

 – These presentations are for AIS members to use with any audience they choose, but not to give to non-members.
-(If they want it bad enough, they can join.)

 – The AIS Board of Directors voted to distribute these to promote the genus Iris and to promote membership.
 Don’t skip the membership plug.